web-music-score/wms/README.md

 ## API

-Typedoc API documentation is available [here](https://pahkasoft.github.io).
-It has no comments but is mostly self explanatory and gives idea of full API interface.
+Typedoc API reference is available [here](https://pahkasoft.github.io).
+It has no comments but is mostly self explanatory and gives idea of full API.

 Following is the main interface explained.